johnnovak/johnnovak.site/blog/content/posts/achieving-period-correct-graphics-in-personal-computer-emulators-part-1-amiga/index.md

 <img src="img/winuaemaskglow.png" alt="WinUaeMaskGlowAdvanced filter settings (bloom and glow)" width="auto">

-And now the mandatory before/after comparison image:
+And now the mandatory before/after comparison image.
+The effect is rather subtle, so keep toggling between the two images and pay attention to the highlights and the white text on the black background.

-{{< figure name="img/eob-intro-glow.jpg" nameSmall="img/eob-intro-glow.jpg"
+{{< figure name="img/eob-intro-no-glow.jpg" nameSmall="img/eob-intro-no-glow-small.jpg"
-    captionAlign="center" alt="Eye of the Beholder, bloom and glow comparison" >}}
+    captionAlign="center" alt="Eye of the Beholder intro picture (no bloom and glow emulation)" >}}

-  Left: [Eye of the Beholder](https://amiga.abime.net/games/view/eye-of-the-beholder) intro, no bloom and glow emulation<br>
+  [Eye of the Beholder](https://amiga.abime.net/games/view/eye-of-the-beholder) intro, no bloom and glow emulation

+{{< /figure >}}

+{{< figure name="img/eob-intro-glow.jpg" nameSmall="img/eob-intro-glow-small.jpg"
+    captionAlign="center" alt="Eye of the Beholder intro picture (with bloom and glow emulation)" >}}

-  Right: same image with subtle bloom and glow
+  [Eye of the Beholder](https://amiga.abime.net/games/view/eye-of-the-beholder) intro, with bloom and glow emulation

 {{< /figure >}}